cehbrecht/birdhouse-talk-at-egu-2020/slides.md

 * What is a Web Processing Service?
 * Build your own WPS
 * Using your WPS
-* Deploy your WPS
-* Example: WPS for Climate Indices
+* Example: Climate Indices as Service
-* Example: WPS for Freva
+* Example: Freva as Service
 ---
 ## What is a WPS?
 ```note